hopesunknown/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:

+  went to Postman to create a new toy and it gave me a NameError in the ToysController.
+Figured out that it wasn't "Toys.create" but "Toy.create"

 - Update the number of likes for a toy

   - How I debugged:

+  went to Postman to update(PATCH) new number of likes and it gave error of RoutingError: No route matches [PATCH] "toys".

+  Went to ToysController and the update action was missing "render json: toy".
+Added that.

+  In Postman, made sure I specified the specific ID number to PATCH (localhost:4000/toys/9).

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  Added :destroy to the routes because it was missing.